Rineloricaria heteroptera

-Rineloricaria heteroptera is a species of catfish in the family Loricariidae.
-It is native to South America, where it is known from forest creeks in the Amazon River basin near Manaus in Brazil.
-The species reaches 13.3 cm (5.2 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria heteroptera is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in the basins of the Amazon and Orinoco in Brazil, Colombia, and Venezuela.
+This species reaches a standard length of 13.3 cm and is believed to be a facultative air-breather.